docksal/docksal/docs/content/core/volumes.md

 are not connected to the host filesystem at all.

 Instead, `fin` launches a `unison` container with Unison daemon that copies files back and forth between mounted host files and the container.
-Transferrring changes from host to the container and back becomes slower, but reading and writing the files within the container becomes way faster.
+Transferring changes from host to the container and back becomes slower, but reading and writing the files within the container becomes much faster.

 ```
        NFS/SMB/osxfs                          Copy via Unison daemon